The Building Arts

 Not far from the Dana-Thomas house, at 101 East Laurel Street, is a lesser Wright creation.
 The Lawrence Memorial Library, a working library located in the Lawrence Education Center, was designed by the architect for Susan Lawrence Dana in honor of her father.
 The library was restored in 1992.

 The region has its share of architectural oddities.
-In the Logan County village of Atlanta, the octagonal Public Library on the corner of Race and Arch streets is on the National Register of Historic Places’ although it was built in 1908 it features the classic details of the 1840s.
-The 150-year-old farmhouse known as Allendale, about 21/2 miles northeast of Virginia on the Cass County prairie, is believed to be the only adobe house in Illinois.
+In the Logan County village of Atlanta, the octagonal Public Library on the corner of Race and Arch streets is on the National Register of Historic Places; although it was built in 1908 it features the classic details of the 1840s.
+The 150-year-old farmhouse known as Allendale, about two and a half miles northeast of Virginia on the Cass County prairie, is believed to be the only adobe house in Illinois.
 It was not immigrants from the American Southwest who built it but a canny Scotsman who came up with this thrifty solution to an old problem of how to build in a place where there is little lumber.

 A charming setting is as vital an asset to the small college as Nobelists on the faculty is to the research university or the capacious football stadium is to a big state school.
 Among the comeliest spaces in central Illinois towns are its college campuses.
 Boosters of MacMurray College in Jacksonville, for example, are not shy about pointing out its physical resemblance to the restored colonial Williamsburg.
 (The Annie Merner Chapel on the MacMurray campus was modeled on classic New England churches.)
 Prospective Blackburn College students are promised “a New England-like feeling” when they visit that campus.